orstavik/JoiComponents/book/chapter7_html_comp/6_WebComp_TreeNode.md

 # WebComp: TreeNode

 The TreeNode web component in this chapter implements both the RecursiveSelected and RecursiveOpen pattern.
 The resulting TreeNode component can be used in many different context for graphs such as:

 1. JSON objects
 2. chapters in a book

 But, the TreeNode must be able to distinguish between users opening them and users selecting them.
-To do so, the implementation needs a prefix, a cross that can be opened or closed.
-This cross can be replaced with a slotted alternative.
+To do so, the implementation needs a prefix, a triangle, that can be opened or closed.
+This triangle can be replaced with a slotted alternative.

 ## Implementation: TreeNode